mahowald/mahowald.github.io/_posts/2020-3-22-simulating-covid.md

 In particular:

+* Overall, 884,326 people were infected -- 88.4% of the population.
-* The peak number of sick people was 734,077 -- 73% of the population.
+* The peak number of sick people was 515,541 -- 52% of the population.
-* The peak occured 66 days after the first sick case was observed.
+* The peak occured 70 days after the first sick case was observed.
-* After 180 days, about 26,866 people had died -- 2.7% of the population.
+* After 300 days, about 24,433 people had died -- 2.4% of the population.
 * Sick cases generally lagged the number of incubating cases by about 5 days.
 * For cases that ended in death, death generally resulted after about 14 days of illness.
 * When the person survived, recovery generally occurred after about 21 days of illness.